jeffreychengce/jeffreychengce/README.md

 ## About Me

 Civil and environmental engineering Ph.D. candidate at UC Berkeley in the Structural Engineering, Mechanics and Materials program.
+Advised by Professor Matthew DeJong.

 ## Research Projects
 Differentiable physics for structural health monitoring.